2025ac05855-amit/MachineLearning-Assignment2/README.md

 - app.py
 - models/

-The `python_models` directory contains the exported deployment-safe model modules and preprocessing information.
+The `models` directory contains the exported deployment-safe model modules and preprocessing information.

 # d.
 Models Used